Gothic Revival architecture in Canada

 Gothic Revival architecture in Canada is an historically influential style, with many prominent examples.
-The Gothic Revival was imported to Canada from Britain and the United States in the early 19th century, and rose to become the most popular style for major projects throughout the late 19th and early 20th centuries.
+The Gothic Revival style was imported to Canada from Britain and the United States in the early 19th century, and it rose to become the most popular style for major projects throughout the late 19th and early 20th centuries.

-The Gothic Revival period lasted longer and was more thoroughly embraced in Canada than in either Britain or the United States, only falling out of style in the 1930s.
-The late 19th and early 20th centuries was also the period when many major Canadian institutions were founded.
-Throughout Canada many of the most prominent religious, civic, and scholastic institutions are housed in Gothic Revival style buildings.
-In the 1960s and 1970s several scholars, most notably Alan Gowans, embraced Canadian Gothic Revival architecture as one of the nation's signature styles and as an integral part of Canadian nationalism.
+The Gothic Revival era lasted longer and was more thoroughly embraced in Canada than in either Britain or the United States, only falling out of style in the 1930s.
+The period during the late 19th and early 20th centuries was also a time when many major Canadian institutions were founded.
+Throughout Canada, many of the most prominent religious, civic, and scholastic institutions are housed in Gothic Revival style buildings.
+During the 1960s and 1970s, several scholars (most notably Alan Gowans) embraced Canadian Gothic Revival architecture as one of the nation's signature styles and as an integral part of Canadian nationalism.
 While largely abandoned in the modernist period, several postmodern architects have embraced Canada's neo-Gothic past.